 Ronald Reagan General Medicine Wards

 Our medicine ward team at Ronald Reagan hospital is comprised of one resident and two interns.
 There are 6 general teams.
-The full complement of each team also generally includes one to two 3rd year medical students and one 4th year subintern.
+The full complement of each team also generally includes one to two 3rd year medical students and one 4th year sub-intern.
 Most of the attendings are part of the UCLA hospitalist group.
-Interns rotate through the general medicine wards at least twice during their intern year and residents have the opportunity to lead the team once a year.

-The medical ICU at Ronald Reagan hospital is comprised of two attendings, four residents, and four interns.
+The MICU team at Ronald Reagan hospital is comprised of two attendings, two ICU fellows, four residents, and four interns.
 Call is every fourth day for the resident and intern.
+A dedicated night team takes over patient care overnight.
+On this service, residents become well versed in the workup and treatment of respiratory failure, pulmonary hypertension, septic shock, liver disease, gastrointestinal bleed, and other life-threatening pathology.

 The Solid Oncology service at Santa Monica hospital cares for patients with solid organ malignancies.
-The team is comprised of an oncology attending, an oncology fellow, two second or third year residents, and two interns.
+The team is comprised of an oncology attending, an oncology fellow, two residents, and two interns.
 Housestaff learn the pathophysiology of common malignancies and gain competency in managing complications associated with cancer and its treatment.
 Residents and interns are on call every fourth night until 7pm (not overnight).

 Night Float/Night Admitting Rotation